Leafwing-Studios/fop-rules/docs/character-options/character-creation.md

 ## Backstory

-Every character in the game has a past, events and connections and ideals from before the game begins to tell their story that influences their behaviour and ties them to the world.
+Every character in the game has a past, events and connections and ideals from before the game begins to tell their story that influences their behavior and ties them to the world.
 As you work out their backstory, take notes on the ideas you come up with to share with the worldspeaker and other players in the game.
 Feel free to leave your backstory fairly vague, and fill in the details as the story of your campaign unfolds.

 Begin by working with your worldspeaker and the other players in your party to determine how everyone met, and what ties them together even in the face of danger and hardship.
 Several reasonable starting points are listed in the table below, with the tables beneath that expanding on those options.
 If you’re not sure what sort of campaign you’d like to play, the answer to this question can be a great place to start.